moliver28/research-handbook/content/job-families/engineering/backend-engineer.md

 - Represent GitLab and its values in public communication around broad initiatives, specific projects, and community contributions.
 Interact with customers and other external stakeholders as a consultant and spokesperson for the work of your team.
 - Provide mentorship for all Engineers on your team to help them grow in their technical responsibilities and remove blockers to their autonomy.
 - Confidently ship large features and improvements with minimal guidance and support from other team members.
 Collaborate with the team on larger projects.
-- Solve problems that are a core business need and move the needle for the organizations OKRs and Yearlies.
+- Solve problems that are a core business need and align the team with OKRs, or sub-department initiatives.

 ### Backend Engineering Manager